primaryodors/primarydock/PREDICTION.md

 In this example, the `next` parameter means to find the next receptor/ligand pair yet to process, and go ahead with the calculations for it.
-The "next" pair to process is the first pair of GPCR + known ligand (whether agonist or not) that either is not present in `predict/dock_results_optimized.json` or has a `version` value older than either: the prediction method .php, `methods_common.php`, or the `/bin/primarydock` executable.
+The "next" pair to process is the first pair of GPCR + known ligand (whether agonist or not) that either is not present in `predict/dock_results_optimized.json` or has a `version` timestamp older than either: the prediction method .php, `methods_common.php`, or the `/bin/primarydock` executable.

 The `simul=8` parameter indicates not to run more than 8 concurrent processes.
 We recommend a value of no more than